-As explained by the law itself, and confirmed in the case studies on Aden, Hadhramaut and Taiz, 'the law effectively granted the central government veto power over their decisions ... the president appointed the governors and the heads of districts were elected by the central government, leaving local councils with minimal authority. ...
-Members of the executive offices were accountable to local councils under the local Authority Law, ... [but] they functioned as extensions of the central ministries within the governorate and districts, being appointed and their salaries paid by the line ministries. ...
-Their primary allegiance was to the line ministries' (Basalma 2024: 2).
+As explained by the law itself, and confirmed in the case studies on Aden, Hadhramaut and Taiz, the law effectively granted the central government veto power over their decisions.
+This was made explicit by the fact that the president appoints governors.
+As a result, local councils have little power.
+Members of the local executive offices are supposed to be accountable to their respective councils according to the Local Authority Law, but in practice they operate as local extensions of their respective ministries.
+As their salaries are paid by the ministries, their primary allegiance is to these institutions.

-Financial resources

-determine the ability

-of local councils at

-all levels to initiate

-activities, and even to
+Financial resources determine the ability of local councils at all levels to initiate activities, and even to implement decisions made elsewhere.

-implement decisions

-made elsewhere.